 - (A) The Department shall, by official action, set the effective date of the regulation and publish and post copies of a notice of adoption of the regulation in the same manner as for the notice of intent to adopt the regulation. - (B) The notice of adoption shall summarize the final regulation and the changes to the proposed regulation, state the effective date, and announce that free copies of the regulation are available from the Department. - (C) Copies of the notice and the final regulation shall be electronically delivered to all persons who were sent a copy of the notice of intent to adopt. - (D) All final regulations shall be available on the Band's website. - (2) Initial cannabis regulations.
-The Department shall adopt a set of Initial Cannabis Regulations meeting the requirements of § 1203(e) and this Code within 180 calendar days after the first meeting of all the members of the first Board. - (3) Annulment.
+The Department shall adopt a set of Initial Cannabis Regulations meeting the requirements of § 1203(e) and this Code within 180 calendar days after the start date of the Initial Executive Director for the Department of Cannabis Regulation. - (3) Annulment.
 Any cannabis regulation may be annulled by statute. - (g) Monitoring and investigation.
 The Department shall have the power and duty to monitor and investigate all cannabis businesses with the Band's sovereign territory or licensed by the Band for compliance with Band law and regulations, license terms, any compacts with the State of Minnesota and other applicable laws and policies. - (h) Access.
 The Department shall have access to all books, files, records, reports, and other data regarding the operation of all cannabis businesses, whether in written or electronic form, as it deems necessary or desirable to carry out its regulatory duties.